 For example, in the accounting ‘industry’ there are top-tier firms that have a different range of products and services (and significantly higher charge-out rates) than smaller firms because their target markets are different.
 Top-tier firms focusing on the top end of town and smaller firms on more local clients.
-But even amongst small firms there are differences, with some positioning themselves as compliance (tax and government compliance) experts, others as small business consultants or experts in particular industries and more.
+But even among small firms there are differences, with some positioning themselves as tax and government compliance experts, others as small business consultants or experts in particular industries and more.

 I have worked with a number of clients over the years in the plumbing and electrical trades.
 One of the questions we ask is: what is it that customers hate most about dealing with a trade person?
 The answers often came back to not arriving on time and leaving a mess when they are finished.
 So, they changed their ‘product’ by offering an audacious guarantee about arriving on time and not leaving any mess.
 This enabled them to promote a unique value proposition and increase their prices.

-There are many more examples like this.
-And it all gets back to those questions:
+There are many more examples like this and it all gets back to these questions: